dequelabs/grunt-axe-webdriver/README.md

 Default value: undefined

 An optional file to which the results of the accessibility scans will be written as a JSON Array of results objects.

+### htmlDest
+Type: `String`
+Default value: undefined

+An optional file to which the results of the accessibility scans will be written as an HTML file.

 ### junitDest
 Type: `String`